Alfred L. Bush: Career

 From 1958 through 1962 Bush was an editor of the Papers of Thomas Jefferson.
 His publication The Life Portraits of Thomas Jefferson (1962) has subsequently gone through several editions, including two published by the National Gallery of Art, in The Eye of Thomas Jefferson and Jefferson and the Arts, both edited by William Howard Adams.
 Bush discovered the lost 1800 portrait of Jefferson by Rembrandt Peale, which was announced in his 1962 monograph.
 This image of the president has since eclipsed all others and is the painting most familiar to the public; it now hangs in the White House and is featured on the Jefferson nickel.

 Bush proposed and in 1971 created an exhibition at the Grolier Club in New York of ancient Maya hieroglyphic texts, mostly on pottery.
 The catalog by Michael D. Coe revolutionized the study of texts on Maya ceramics and accelerated the eventual decipherment of the ancient American writing system.
 The show also brought to light for the first time what purported to be the fourth surviving Maya codex.
 Highly controversial, this book went through extensive tests over the next half century and only in September 2018 was it declared genuine by the Mexican authorities.
 Referred to as the Grolier Codex, it is now recognized as the earliest surviving book from ancient America, dating to the 11th century.

 During Bush's forty years as Curator of Western Americana at Princeton University Library, he enlarged the size of the collection tenfold and added a collection of photographs of American Indians and an archival component of papers on twentieth-century American Indian Affairs.
 In the 1970s he aided Princeton's recruitment of American Indian students and acted as their undergraduate advisor.
 After the 1990 enactment of the Native American Graves Protection and Repatriation Act he also served as Princeton University's Curator for Repatriation.
 Bush taught courses at Princeton University on Native American subjects in the departments of English, Art, and Archaeology, and in 1981 a course on Mayan Literature in the department of Anthropology.
 In 1971 he taught Art of the American Indian at Trinity College, Hartford, Connecticut.
 He was awarded a fellowship to spend a sabbatical year at the Huntington Library, San Marino, California.

 Bush served for three decades on the editorial board of the Princeton University Library Chronicle, and was its editor from 1962 to 1977.
 He is also the founding editor of Princeton History, first issued in 1971.

-In retirement Bush advises institutions facing issues of repatriation of American Indian remains and artifacts.
-He also serves on the visiting committee of the Arts of Africa, Oceania, and the Americas of the Metropolitan Museum of Art in New York City.
+In retirement Bush advised institutions facing issues of repatriation of American Indian remains and artifacts.
+He also served on the visiting committee of the Arts of Africa, Oceania, and the Americas of the Metropolitan Museum of Art in New York City.

+Death

+Bush died in Princeton on November 9, 2023, at the age of 90.